House Rupert — Santa Barbara interior design

 via Google ↗

+The clients who choose Santa Barbara come from one of two directions.
 Some are long-established Santa Barbara families, second and third generation — renovating a home they have kept for decades, or re-imagining one they have recently inherited.
 Others are arriving from Los Angeles or the Bay Area, drawn by a quieter pace and a more considered way of living, purchasing their first property on the Central Coast and looking for a studio that can guide them through every decision.

 What unites them is less demographic than temperament.
 A preference for craft over trend.
 A comfort with a slower, more collaborative process.
 And a trust that the finished home will reward the care given to each decision along the way.